Dr-Sauce/ShortcutUpdater/README.md

 # Shortcut Updater

 Update shortcuts using GitHub.
 Made for personal use.
 But feel free to use for your shortcuts.

+Designed to work on iOS 15.
+(But also works on other versions)

 <img width="150" alt="0378ACF9-8014-4C25-8F72-80CD7E539E6B" src="https://user-images.githubusercontent.com/82555878/210124744-680186bc-e300-458f-9820-084acc4b0d09.png">